-When to do a ALT exam
+When to do an ALT blood test

 - Excessive tiredness;